x1angli/priority-n-productivity/markdown_go_up.md

 * __kramdown__: a free MIT-licensed Ruby library for parsing and converting a superset of Markdown
 	* Link: https://kramdown.gettalong.org/

+### Markdown presentation slide decks
 * __markdeck__:
 converts a markdown to a clean, local-hosted, html5 slide deck (PPT-style presentation deck).
 It takes \*.md files in markdown format and the assets subdir and renders a html5 slidedeck, using pandoc as converter and reveal.js as the presenter framework.
+It's based on markdown, pandoc, reveal.js, plantuml, ditaamini, asciitosvg, graphviz, asciinema, decktape, vega-lite, mathjax-pandoc-filter, and font-awesome.
 	* Link: https://arnehilmann.github.io/markdeck/
 	* Github Repo: https://github.com/arnehilmann/markdeck